Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Introduction

-Our contributions in this paper are threefold. \\ First, we use the method of Lyapunov-Schmidt reduction to give a conceptually simple and relatively short proof of Theorem \ref{existence thm nerz}. \\ Second, we expand on the work in the asymptotically Schwarzschild setting of S.~Brendle and the first-named author \cite{BrendleEichmair} and of O.~Chodosh and the first-named author \cite{chodoshfar} to investigate the global uniqueness of large stable constant mean curvature spheres in $(M, g)$.
-In the case where the scalar curvature is non-negative, this approach enables us to extend Theorem \ref{Ma thm} of S.~Ma to all decay rates $\tau\in(1/2,1]$ in the following way. \begin{thm} Let $(M,g)$ be $C^2$-asymptotically flat of rate $\tau>1/2$ with $R\geq 0$ and $m>0$.
-There exists a compact set $K\subset M$ such that every stable constant mean curvature sphere $\Sigma\subset M$ that encloses $K$ satisfies $\Sigma=\Sigma(H)$ for some $H\in(0,H_0)$. \end{thm} \begin{rema}\text{ } \begin{enumerate}[(i)] \item Unlike in Theorems \ref{existence thm nerz} and \ref{huang uniqueness}, no centering assumption on the surface $\Sigma$ and no asymptotic symmetries on the metric $g$ are required in Theorem \ref{uniqueness thm}. \item If $(M,g)$ is not flat $\mathbb{R}^3$, the assumption $m>0$ in Theorem \ref{uniqueness thm} follows from the positive mass theorem; see \cite{SchoenYau} and \cite[Theorem 6.3]{Bartnik}. \item If $(M,g)$ contains no properly embedded totally geodesic flat planes along which the ambient scalar curvature vanishes, then every stable constant mean curvature sphere $\Sigma\subset M$ with sufficiently large enclosed volume is disjoint from $K$; see \cite[Theorem 1.10]{CCE}. \item Note that the short proof of Theorem \ref{uniqueness thm} given in this paper is essentially self-contained except for the use of an estimate on the Hawking mass due to G.~Huisken and T.~Ilmanen \cite{HI} in the proof of Lemma \ref{CE estimate}. \end{enumerate} \end{rema}
+\begin{rema} Note that the condition \eqref{RT Nerz} assumed in Theorem \ref{com nerz thm} is weaker than the condition \eqref{RT} assumed in Theorem \ref{com thm}.
+Analyzing the center of mass \eqref{geometri com} assuming only \eqref{RT Nerz} appears to be beyond our method's reach.
+In particular, our stronger assumptions are required to control the error terms in the estimate \eqref{first bary}. \end{rema} Third, we expand on the work in the asymptotically Schwarzschild setting of S.~Brendle and the first-named author \cite{BrendleEichmair} and of O.~Chodosh and the first-named author \cite{chodoshfar} to investigate the global uniqueness of large stable constant mean curvature spheres in asymptotically flat Riemannian three-manifolds.
+In the case where the scalar curvature is nonnegative, this approach enables us to extend Theorem \ref{Ma thm} of S.~Ma to all decay rates $\tau\in(1/2,1]$ in the following way. \begin{thm} Let $(M,g)$ be a connected complete Riemannian three-manifold that is $C^3$-asymptotically flat of rate $\tau\in(1/2,1]$ with $R\geq 0$ and $m>0$.
+There exists $r>1$ such that every stable constant mean curvature sphere $\Sigma\subset M$ that encloses $B_r$ satisfies $\Sigma=\Sigma(H)$ for some $H\in(0,H_0)$. \end{thm} \begin{rema}\text{ } \begin{enumerate}[(i)] \item Unlike in Theorems \ref{existence thm nerz} and \ref{huang uniqueness}, no centering assumption on the surface $\Sigma$ and no asymptotic symmetries on the metric $g$ are required in Theorem \ref{uniqueness thm}. \item If $(M,g)$ is not flat $\mathbb{R}^3$, the assumption $m>0$ in Theorem \ref{uniqueness thm} follows from the positive mass theorem; see \cite{SchoenYau} and \cite[Theorem 6.3]{Bartnik}. \item If $(M,g)$ contains no properly embedded totally geodesic flat planes along which the ambient scalar curvature vanishes, then every stable constant mean curvature sphere $\Sigma\subset M$ with sufficiently large enclosed volume is disjoint from $B_r$; see \cite[Theorem 1.10]{CCE}. \item Note that the short proof of Theorem \ref{uniqueness thm} given in this paper is essentially self-contained except for the use of an estimate on the Hawking mass due to G.~Huisken and T.~Ilmanen \cite{HI} in the proof of Lemma \ref{CE estimate}. \item The proof of Theorem \ref{uniqueness thm} is based on curvature estimates that are tailor-made to the case where $n=3$; see Section \ref{curv est section}. \end{enumerate} \end{rema}